rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

     ps -u $USER

-start profiling and analysing the perfomance of the node and the job by using commands such as:
+Start profiling and analysing the perfomance of the node and the job by using commands such as:

 .. code-block:: shell